Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 manual_review_floor | share of decisions with manual verification | not below 15% |

-Individually these rules leave loopholes.
-High traceability does not compensate for rising silent_p0.
-Manual review is useless if it is impossible to reconstruct the prompt, distinction, and source of the decision.
-Tune the "red button" so it triggers not on one bad number but on violation of the protective contour.
+Individually, these rules leave loopholes.
+High traceability does not compensate for the growth of silent_p0.
+Manual review is useless if it is impossible to reconstruct the prompt, difference, and source of the decision.
+Configure the "red button" so that it triggers not on one bad number, but on a violation of the protective contour.

-What to Choose as Goal and What as Protection
+What to Choose as a Goal and What as Protection

-Not all KPIs require equal protection.
-Manual triage operations and automatic remediation have different risk levels, so the minimal set of invariants differs.
-The main rule is one: the more dangerous the action, the more guard metrics must pair with the target KPI.
+Not all KPIs require the same protection.
+Manual triage operations and automatic remediation have different risk levels, so the minimum set of invariants is also different.
+The main rule is: the more dangerous the action, the more guard metrics go paired with the target KPI.

 | Decision Type | What We Improve | What Must Go in Pair |